Explanation of how inoculum size affects overnight culture quality.

 The experiment showed clear differences in culture quality depending on inoculum size:

-• At 10 hours post inoculation, all cultures were healthy: culturable cell counts and total cell counts matched closely.
+At 10 h post inoculation, all cultures were healthy.
+Culturable cell counts and total cell counts matched closely.

-• At 24 hours post inoculation, only the cultures seeded at the lowest concentrations maintained a high proportion of culturable cells.
+At 24 h post inoculation, only the cultures seeded at the lowest concentrations maintained a high proportion of culturable cells.

 The detailed results are found in Figure 2.